developer-zebra/developer-zebra-site/src/rxlogger/6-0/guide/utility/index.md

 ## Backup

 RxLogger Utility allows the user to generate a backup of the RxLogger folder on the device as a .zip file, which contains all the RxLogger logs stored on the device.
+To perform a backup, tap the round save icon and then tap **Yes** to confirm.<br>

 <img style="height:350px" src="main_screen.jpg"/>
 <i>Backup via RxUtility main screen</i>